-Catherine Black is a Canadian director-writer, actress, visual artist and acting coach in Los Angeles and Toronto.
+Catherine Black is a Canadian-American director-writer, actress, visual artist and acting coach in Los Angeles and Toronto.
 Tackling feminist themes in her work, she is driven to tell stories about people overcoming adversity.
 The main concepts that run through Catherines’ art are empathy and how the unconscious drives characters towards some form of liberation from their suffering.
 Having studied various acting techniques in Toronto, Los Angeles and the UK, and as an acting instructor herself, Catherine has a passion for the craft of acting, actors and breaking down a script so each role best serves the story and authentically comes to life.

 PRESS and TESTIMONIALS